 Program Philosophy and Benefits

 At Highland Ridge Hospital, we believe that in order to completely heal, you need to be treated as a whole person instead of treatment focusing on specific symptoms.
-We strive to be a safe haven of treatment helping all children, adolescents, adults, and seniors who come to us struggling with a mental health or substance abuse disorder.
-The dedicated staff at Highland Ridge is ready to provide personal, professional care to each patient ensuring that they feel respected, cared about, and valued.
+We strive to be a safe haven of treatment helping all children, adolescents, adults, and seniors who come to our treatment center struggling with a mental health or substance abuse disorder.
+The dedicated staff at Highland Ridge Hospital is ready to provide personal, professional care to each patient ensuring that they feel respected, cared about, and valued.

 Types of Treatment Offered at Highland Ridge

-At Highland Ridge, each treatment program is designed to begin wherever you are in the recovery process, allowing us to incorporate the resources you already possess.
-Once a client arrives at Highland Ridge they will be assessed by an intake counselor who will walk them through a comprehensive assessment about their current condition and struggles.
+At Highland Ridge Hospital, each treatment program is designed to begin wherever you are in the recovery process, allowing us to incorporate the resources you already possess.
+Once a client arrives at Highland Ridge Hospital, they will be assessed by an intake counselor who will walk them through a comprehensive assessment about their current condition and struggles.
 The assessment will examine past history and current symptoms to determine severity of the disorder and presence of any medical conditions.
 The results of the assessment will be used to create an individualized treatment plan.
-Our multidisciplinary team works together to provide treatment specifically tailored to each person.
+Our treatment center’s multidisciplinary team works together to provide treatment specifically tailored to each person.
 We try to match patients with the right types of treatment modalities and a therapist most appropriate for their needs.

-Group therapy: Group sessions are the main type of therapy we use at Highland Ridge.
+Group therapy: Group sessions are the main type of therapy we use at Highland Ridge Hospital.
 Groups are held on a daily basis and cover a wide range of topics from anger management to development of better coping skills.
 Group is also a good time for you to meet others struggling with similar issues so that you can learn to support each other.